 Richmond County Sheriff’s Office looking for missing child

 AUGUSTA, Ga.
-(WRDW/WAGT) - The Richmond County Sheriff’s Office is looking for a missing child.
+(WRDW/WAGT) - The Richmond County Sheriff’s Office is seeking the public’s help in locating a missing child.

-Lonquelle Perdue-Screws, 9 years old, was last seen wearing a burgundy hoodie, black shirt, blue jeans, and carrying an Avengers backpack.

-He has been missing from the 3100 block of Willow Creek Road since Friday, October 28 around 2:30 in the afternoon.
+Deriona Rosena Lett, 12, was last seen at her residence on Silverdale Road Tuesday at 1:15 a.m.

 Copyright 2022 WRDW/WAGT.
 All rights reserved.